JamesTheGiblet/wheelie/docs/power/USB_C_2S_CHARGER_GUIDE.md

 ## Overview

-The **Multi-Cell 2S Step-Up Boost Li-Po Charger Board** with USB-C input provides a convenient and safe way to charge your 2x 3.7V Li-Po batteries in series (2S configuration) for your autonomous robot.
+The **Multi-Cell 2S Step-Up Boost Li-Po Charger Board** with USB-C input provides a convenient and safe way to charge your 2x 3.7V Li-Po batteries in series (2S configuration, 7.4V pack) for your autonomous robot.

 ## Specifications